BellaMrx/Sass_and_SCSS/README.md

     }
    ```

-In order for the CSS preprocessor Sass to now automatically make a CSS file **style.css** out of it, all you have to do is activate the *WATCH SASS* option at the bottom of the Visual Studio Code development environment.
+In order for the CSS preprocessor Sass to now automatically make a CSS file **style.css** out of it, all you have to do is activate the *Watch Sass* option at the bottom of the Visual Studio Code development environment.
 This turns the live translation from Sass/SCSS to CSS.

  ![Preview](images/WatchSass.JPG)